How Does Scoring Work In Quidditch?

-Quidditch is a fictional sport, originally from the famous Harry Potter series, that has been made into a popular real life game.
-Each team consists of seven players that “ride” on broomsticks and attempt to score as many points as they can by the end of the game.
+Quidditch is a fictional sport, originally from the famous Harry Potter series, that has been made into a popular real-life game.
+Each team consists of seven players that “ride” on broomsticks by holding them between their legs, attempting to score as many points as they can by the end of the game.

 The Chasers are the players on each team that attempt to gain possession of the Quaffle and throw it through the opposing team’s goals.
 The chasers can pass the ball between one another, but only one is allowed in the scoring area at a time.

 Capturing the Golden Snitch is the most important aspect of Quidditch and is the job of the Seeker.
 In the Harry Potter series, the Golden Snitch is a small golden ball that rapidly flies around the arena.
-However, in the real life version, there is a neutral Snitch Runner who carries around a tennis ball wrapped in a yellow sock on their waist.
+However, in the real-life version, there is a neutral Snitch Runner who carries around a tennis ball wrapped in a yellow sock on their waist.
 The Snitch Runner tries to avoid the seekers from both teams.
-Once the Golden Snitch is caught, the capturing team is awarded 30 points and the game is over.
+In the Harry Potter books, catching the Golden Snitch awarded the capturing team 150 points, but in real-life Quidditch, the value of the Snitch is different.
+Once the Golden Snitch is caught, the capturing team is awarded 30 points, and the game is over.

-Although the real life game of Quidditch may not be exactly the same as the original Harry Potter version, it makes sense.
-To score in Quidditch, teams are awarded 10 points for each goal and 30 points for catching the Golden Snitch.
-When the Golden Snitch is caught, the game is over and the team with the most points wins.
-US Quidditch even has its own rule book detailing all the specifics of the game.
+Although the real-life game of Quidditch may not be exactly the same as the original Harry Potter version, it does share many of the same strategies and gameplay.
+Instead of flying through the air on broomsticks, real-life Quidditch features players running around the field with broomsticks between their legs.
+Teams are awarded 10 points for each goal and 30 points for catching the Golden Snitch in real-life Quidditch.
+In the fictional version of Quidditch, scoring through a hoop is worth 10 points.
+However, catching the Golden Snitch is worth 150 points in the book version of the game.
+When the Golden Snitch is caught, the game is over, and the team with the most points wins.
+US Quidditch has its own rule book detailing all the specifics of the game.